 Estimating the effect of land use on species occurrence and richness

-To understand the association of small mammal species and land-use types we adopted a Bayesian multi-species occupancy framework to model occupancy from rodent trapping data in the presence of incomplete detection.
+To understand the association of small mammal species and land-use types, we adopted a Bayesian multi-species occupancy framework to model occupancy from rodent trapping data in the presence of incomplete detection.
 Models were defined using the spOccupancy package in the R statistical computing language (Doser et al. 2022).
 This approach models the true presence or absence (z) of a species (i), at site (j) as arising from a Bernoulli process (Equation 1.).
 Where ψj is the probability of occurrence of a species at a site during a given replicate.
 This is modelled using a logit link where βi are the regression coefficients, including an intercept that describes the effects of covariates xi,j with ⊤ representing the transposition of column vector xi,j (Equation 2.).

 zi,j∼Bernoulliψi,j